 Because the VIX index, the underlying of these options, measures 30-day implied volatility of S&P 500 options, expiration dates of VIX options are derived from S&P 500 option expiration dates.
 Every VIX options (and futures) expiration is always 30 days before a corresponding S&P 500 options expiration, unless there are holidays.
 Because S&P 500 options typically expire on Friday, VIX options and futures usually expire on Wednesday four weeks before that (if there are holidays the expirations shift to the preceding trading day).

-The last trading day of VIX options is the business day before, usually Tuesday.
+The last trading day of VIX options is the business day before expiration day, usually Tuesday.

 Exercising VIX Options and Settlement